jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-12-when-your-heart-talks-back.md

 ### **Guarding Your Heart – Spiritually and Physically**

 **Spiritually:**
-- **Filter your thoughts.** Let Philippians 4:8 be your mental gatekeeper; whatever is true, noble, right, pure, lovely, admirable—think about these things.
+- **Filter your thoughts.** Let Philippians 4:8 be your mental gatekeeper; whatever is true, noble, right, pure, lovely, admirable...think about these things.
 - **Deal quickly with sin and bitterness.** Don’t let unforgiveness harden the heart (Ephesians 4:31–32).
 - **Stay anchored in truth.** Let God’s Word set the rhythm of your heart before anything else does.